-Although overall attendance in 2022/23 was lower than in the Covid/Pre-Covid 3 years, it was higher than the national and local average.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was a higher than their peers.
-The SLT and School Attendance Officer worked tirelessly with parents to promote excellent attendance, particularly amongst our most vulnerable, disadvantaged pupils, but this remained.
+Attendance and improving absence rates continues to be an ongoing focus whole school particularly for our disadvantaged pupils.
+The SLT and School Attendance Officer work closely with parents to promote excellent attendance, particularly amongst our most vulnerable, disadvantaged pupils, but this remained.